The Puritans were never known for their lighthearted play, and the Puritan leadership viewed colonial New England games with disgust.

 Football.
 Football of the 1600s wasn’t like football of today.
 It more resembled soccer or European football mixed with rugby, with boys kicking the ball to each other in a form of keep-away that could turn quite violent.

 The Puritans loathed football.
 Englishman Philippe Stubbs, something of a Puritan scold, pointed out the dangers of football in his pamphlet, The Anatomie of Abuses.
 In it, he attacked a wide range of games, pastimes and other supposed vices.
 He wrote:

 Now who is so grosly blinde that seeth not that these aforesaid exercises not only withdraw us from godliness and virtue, but also haile and allure us to wickednesse and sin?
 For as concerning football playing I protest unto you that it may rather be called a friendlie kinde of fyghte than a play or recreation—a bloody and murthering practice than a felowly sport or pastime.

 Nevertheless, football invaded the pious streets of New England towns.
 The Puritans recorded complaints about young men playing the game in the streets of Boston.

 Coasting.
 Coasting was what we would call sledding today.
 Children fashioned sleds with two runners and hopped on them to slide down any hill with a slope great enough to provide adequate gravitational inducement.

 Not surprisingly, the Massachusetts government did not like coasting and outlawed it.
 In New York state, the officials went so far as to punish anyone caught coasting by impounding not just their sled, but their hat as well.

 Thanks to A Little Pretty Pocket-Book, John Newbery; Child Life in Colonial Days, Alice Morse Earle.
-This story about colonial New England games was updated in 2019.
-If you enjoyed it, you may also want to read about the birth of modern football.
+This story about colonial New England games was updated in 2022.
+If you enjoyed it, you may also want to read about the birth of modern football here.